 Research Design and Approach

-The core of this programme is a multi-centre, multi-factorial, randomised, controlled, open-label clinical trial with blinded outcome assessment (PROBE) of ceftriaxone, paracetamol, and metoclopramide in 3800 elderly patients with acute ischaemic stroke or intracerebral haemorrhage.
-The trial will be performed according to ICH-GCP principles, the Declaration of Helsinki as most recently amended in 2013, and national and international regulatory requirements.
+The core of this project was a multi-centre, multi-factorial, randomised, controlled, open-label clinical trial with blinded outcome assessment (PROBE) of ceftriaxone, paracetamol, and metoclopramide in at least 2500 elderly patients with acute ischaemic stroke or intracerebral haemorrhage.
+The trial was performed according to ICH-GCP principles, the Declaration of Helsinki as most recently amended in 2013, and national and international regulatory requirements.

-The study population will consist of patients aged 66 years or older with a clinical diagnosis of ischaemic stroke or intracerebral haemorrhage, confirmed with CT or MRI; a score on the National Institutes of Health Stroke Scale (NIHSS) ≥ 6, indicating moderately severe to severe stroke; the possibility to start treatment within 12 hours of symptom onset; and written informed consent.
-Exclusion criteria are very limited and will include known allergies and contra-indications to the study drugs.
-The trial will explicitly aim to enrol equal numbers of women and men.
+The study population consisted of patients aged 66 years or older with a clinical diagnosis of ischaemic stroke or intracerebral haemorrhage, confirmed with CT or MRI; a score on the National Institutes of Health Stroke Scale (NIHSS) ≥ 6, indicating moderately severe to severe stroke; the possibility to start treatment within 24 hours of symptom onset; and written informed consent.
+Exclusion criteria were very limited and included known allergies and contra-indications to the study drugs.
+The trial explicitly aimed to enrol equal numbers of women and men.

 Centres, countries, and local investigators

-Patients will be recruited in 80 centres in 9 countries in Europe over a period of three years and 10 months.
-To increase the generalisability of the findings, these countries are proportionally distributed over Europe, and include Estonia, Germany, Greece, Hungary, Italy, the Netherlands, Norway, Poland, and the United Kingdom.
-For the same reason, the trial will recruit patients both in academic and regional hospitals.
+Patients were recruited in 68 centres in 9 countries in Europe over a period of 75 months.
+To increase the generalisability of the findings, these countries were proportionally distributed over Europe, and included Estonia, Germany, Greece, Hungary, Italy, the Netherlands, Norway, Poland, and the United Kingdom.
+For the same reason, the trial recruited patients both in academic and regional hospitals.

-Before the opening of their site for patient recruitment, each investigator will receive training in trial-specific procedures by the national coordinator and/or trial manager.
-Investigators will be trained in the mRS assessment using a validated web-based training programme hosted at UGLA.
+Before the opening of their site for patient recruitment, each investigator received training in trial-specific procedures by the national coordinator and/or trial manager.
+Investigators were trained in the mRS assessment using a validated web-based training programme hosted at UGLA.

 Randomisation and blinding

-Patients will be randomly allocated in a 2x2x2 factorial design to ceftriaxone, paracetamol, metoclopramide, any combination of these, or to ‘standard’ treatment, based on proportional minimisation through a web-based allocation service.
-To allow blinded assessment of the primary outcome and to enhance statistical power, the score on the mRS at three months will be assessed using a video clip of the mRS interview by three independent adjudicators who are unaware of the treatment allocation.
+Patients were randomly allocated in a 2x2x2 factorial design to ceftriaxone, paracetamol, metoclopramide, any combination of these, or to ‘standard’ treatment, based on proportional minimisation through a web-based allocation service.
+To allow blinded assessment of the primary outcome and to enhance statistical power, the score on the mRS at three months was assessed using a video clip of the mRS interview by three independent adjudicators who were unaware of the treatment allocation.